Resources about Attention is all you need

 Screenshot from 2018-10-09 19-32-30

 The transform process is based on trigonometry.
-In the second to the last equation, when $latex u=\pm s$, $latex \int_{-\infty}^{\infty} \cos{(2\pi st)} \cos{(2\pi ut)} dt =\int_{-\infty}^{\infty} \cos^2{(2\pi st)} dt = \int_{-\infty}^{\infty} \frac{1}{2} dt + \frac{1}{2} \int_{-\infty}^{\infty} \cos{(4\pi st)} dt = \frac{1}{2} \cdot \infty + \frac{1}{2} \int_{-\infty}^{\infty} \cos{(4\pi st)} dt &s=2$
+In the second to the last equation, when u=\pm s, \int_{-\infty}^{\infty} \cos{(2\pi st)} \cos{(2\pi ut)} dt =\int_{-\infty}^{\infty} \cos^2{(2\pi st)} dt = \int_{-\infty}^{\infty} \frac{1}{2} dt + \frac{1}{2} \int_{-\infty}^{\infty} \cos{(4\pi st)} dt = \frac{1}{2} \cdot \infty + \frac{1}{2} \int_{-\infty}^{\infty} \cos{(4\pi st)} dt &s=2

-According to [10], although $latex \int_{-\infty}^{\infty} \cos{(4\pi st)} dt &s=2$ does not converge, I have seen many places [15, 18] treating $latex \int_{-\infty}^{\infty}\cos{(4\pi st)} dt=0 &s=2$.
-I don’t understand this, but I could think it in an intuitive way: although $latex \int_{-\infty}^{\infty}\cos{(4\pi st)} dt &s=2$ does not converge, its values is confined in a limited range ($latex \leq 2$).
-Compared to the infinity we obtain from $latex \int_{-\infty}^{\infty} \frac{1}{2} dt &s=2$, the value of $latex \int_{-\infty}^{\infty}\cos{(4\pi st)} dt &s=2$ is infinitely close to zero.
+According to [10], although \int_{-\infty}^{\infty} \cos{(4\pi st)} dt &s=2 does not converge, I have seen many places [15, 18] treating \int_{-\infty}^{\infty}\cos{(4\pi st)} dt=0 &s=2.
+I don’t understand this, but I could think it in an intuitive way: although \int_{-\infty}^{\infty}\cos{(4\pi st)} dt &s=2 does not converge, its values is confined in a limited range (\leq 2).
+Compared to the infinity we obtain from \int_{-\infty}^{\infty} \frac{1}{2} dt &s=2, the value of \int_{-\infty}^{\infty}\cos{(4\pi st)} dt &s=2 is infinitely close to zero.

 Another idea is to solve the integration based on Euler’s formula [17][20].
-Based on Euler’s formula, we can get $latex \cos{(x)}=\frac{1}{2}(e^{ix} + e^{-ix}) &s=2$.
+Based on Euler’s formula, we can get \cos{(x)}=\frac{1}{2}(e^{ix} + e^{-ix}) &s=2.
 Also, Dirac Delta function is defined as (its proof, which I don’t fully understand, can be found on [11, 12, 13]):

-$latex \delta(x)= \frac{1}{2\pi} \int_{-\infty}^{\infty} e^{-jxt}dt &s=2$
+\delta(x)= \frac{1}{2\pi} \int_{-\infty}^{\infty} e^{-jxt}dt &s=2

-Or equivalently, $latex \delta(x) =\int_{-\infty}^{\infty} e^{-j2\pi xt}dt &s=2$
+Or equivalently, \delta(x) =\int_{-\infty}^{\infty} e^{-j2\pi xt}dt &s=2

 Screenshot from 2018-10-09 21-04-53:

-According to the linear property of Fourier transform [19], if a blended signal is the sum of several signals (for example, $latex \cos(2\pi st)+\cos(3\pi st)$, then the resultant Fourier transform is the sum of several Dirac functions.
+According to the linear property of Fourier transform [19], if a blended signal is the sum of several signals (for example, \cos(2\pi st)+\cos(3\pi st), then the resultant Fourier transform is the sum of several Dirac functions.
 That’s how Fourier transform extracts individual signals from the mixed one!
 And the connection between Euler’s formula and Fourier transform is that the integration required by Fourier transform to obtain the center of mass of the rotation diagram, if connected to Euler’s formula, can be calculated very easily.

 [14] is another illustrative video showing that any signal we can measure can be actually seen as a combination of an infinite number of sine waves.
 For repeating waves in time space, its Fourier transform may shown as discrete frequency spectrum (like several Dirac deltas).
 However, non-repeating waves in time space may result to continuous frequency spectrum after Fourier transform.
 This is interesting to know but I will not explore further within this article.